openprocurement/openprocurement.auctions.appraisal/docs/source/tutorial.rst

  * for the first candidate (a participant that has submitted the highest valid bid at the auction) - initially has a `pending` status and awaits auction protocol to be uploaded by the organizer;
  * for the second candidate (a participant that has submitted the second highest valid bid at the auction).

+The procedure receives active.qualification status.
+The process enters the verificationPeriod with the auto-generated duration of 0-10 business days.

 .. include:: tutorial/get-awards.http
   :code: